donotebase/quasar-tiptap/README.md

 5. 🚀Push to the branch: `git push origin your-branch`
 6. 🎉Submit a PR to `dev` branch

+## Roadmap

+A todo list will be shown in [QuasarTiptap Project](https://github.com/donotebase/quasar-tiptap/projects/1) kanban.

 ## Thanks

 - Authors of [Quasar Framework](https://github.com/quasarframework)